What is a Community Foundation?

 Yes.
 Our staff works with you to identify nonprofit organizations that meet your charitable goals.
 We can also research organizations you would like to know more about before recommending them as grant recipients.

 How are the funds invested and who are the investment managers?

-The Foundation’s Investment Committee, composed of Foundation Trustees with investment expertise, sets the overall investment policy, selects the managers and monitors their performance.
-Our primary investment manager is Mason Investment Advisory Services.
+The Foundation’s Investment Committee, comprised of Foundation Trustees with investment expertise, sets the overall investment policy, selects the managers and monitors their performance.
+Our main investment manager is Mason Investment Advisory Services.
 Donors establishing a fund of $100,000 or more may recommend an investment manager and strategy, subject to the approval of the Foundation’s Board of Trustees.
-Donor-designated managers include Fulton Financial Advisors, The Hershey-Fitzsimmons Group of RBC Wealth Management, The Family Heritage Trust Company and Marshfield Associates.
+Donor-designated managers include The Hershey-Fitzsimmons Group of RBC Wealth Management, The Family Heritage Trust Company and Marshfield Associates.